 I will show you two examples of how behavioral drips actually work.

 I was looking for flights to Kolkata from Ahmedabad city on MakeMyTrip.
 However, I was just looking!
 And hola, after a day’s time, I get this email from them-

 It had a “best fare” which was lower than what i had seen last day.
 Also, it highlighted how I can get full refund at just INR 99.
 Well, a low-cost fare is surely one great way to bring your customer back to the “buying” page.

 Another example is from Creative, a platform that hosts beautiful templates and bundles for designers and non-designers.
 I occasionally download templates to design on my keynote.
 Based on my last download, Creative sent me a host of templates I might have missed or are similar to what I usually browse.
 It shows clearly that my browsing patterns are monitored carefully and so are my download activities.

 In both these cases, the entire workflow is pre-set.
 Based on my behaviour and current location, MakeMyTrip’s email hit my inbox after a span of just 24 hours.
 Infact, they followed up with another email after 48 hours from my first activity.
 Each email was carefully crafted and was definitely automated.

 Same with Creative.
 Based on my business website and profile details, they know what kind of templates I will need for my work.
 Apart from that they have monitored by engagements and behavior.
-Their contacts are automatically segmented based on these (And more) factors which help them to send regular curated emails that are relevant.
+They automatically segment their contacts based on these (and more) factors which help them send regular curated emails that are relevant

 7. Customer Retention is quintessential